Philosophy of Film Course: Myths for Our Time

 Intended audience

-Anyone with a general interest in philosophy.
+Anyone with a general interest in philosophy ands the course themes.

 Prerequisites